pat310/google-trends-api/README.md

-#An API layer on top of google trends
+#Introduction
+This library provides an API layer to [google trends](https://www.google.com/trends/) data.

 ##Installation
 To install this package, clone this git repository and include it in your project's node_modules or simply: